🍾

 🍇Vineyards and Sourcing

-Gosset owns 24 acres of vineyards directly but sources the vast majority of its fruit from grand cru and premier cru sites across Champagne.
+Gosset owns virtually no vineyards of its own, sourcing almost all of its fruit from grand cru and premier cru sites across Champagne through around 200 growers.
 The three permitted Champagne varieties, Chardonnay, Pinot Noir, and Pinot Meunier, all feature across the range.
 The chalk and limestone soils typical of the region underpin the mineral precision and linear freshness the house is known for.
-Champagne's oceanic climate, with average temperatures in the low 50s Fahrenheit and roughly 1,650 hours of sunshine annually, keeps natural acidity high, a quality Gosset specifically works to preserve.
+Champagne's cool, oceanic climate keeps natural acidity high, a quality Gosset specifically works to preserve.

-• 24 acres owned directly; remainder sourced from grand cru and premier cru vineyards
+• Owns virtually no vineyards; fruit sourced from grand cru and premier cru sites through around 200 growers

 • Grapes: Chardonnay, Pinot Noir, and Pinot Meunier